Countern/cipher-courtier-expansion-maintenance/MAINTAINER_NOTES.md

 7. Others:
    * When a ruler overthrows the player's liege (if playing as courtier), the Courtier minor title is lost
    * Missing jobs for: Stewardship and Intrigue
+   * When player loses its last county holding from usurption, player does not become courtier

 ## Notes on missing stuff that's part of the mod